GitauHarrison/notes/two_factor_authentication/twilio_authy.md

 # Complete the structure above
 ```

 The assumption is that you have a basic understanding of Python and Flask.
-If not, consider this reference links as you build this project:
+If not, consider these reference links as you build this project:

 * New?
 [Start here](https://github.com/GitauHarrison/notes/blob/master/web_development/personal_blog/personal_blog.md).
 * If you would like to use `virtualenvwrapper` to manage your workflow, use [this guide](https://github.com/GitauHarrison/notes/blob/master/virtualenvwrapper_setup.md) to set up your machine.
 Otherwise, manually create and activate your virtual environments.